Skip to content ↓

 Year 10 Anthology Poetry

-Year 10 Jane Eyre
+Year 10 Jane Eyre Part 1

 Year 10 Jane Eyre Part 2

-Year 10 Student Romantic Poetry
+Year 10 Romantic Poetry

-Year 10 Student EOY Exam Revision
+Year 10 EOY Exam Revision

 Year 11 Romeo and Juliet

-Year 11 Literature Revision (Spring Term)
+Year 11 Literature Revision Spring Term

-Year 11 Literature Revision (Summer Term)
+Year 11 Literature Revision Summer Term 1 (Final Revision Weeks)

 Home Learning